Aaron-Bopp/TIM/30_Topics/32_Terms/human foraging.md

 By 8500 BC the [[Middle East]] was peppered with small villages centered around wheat production.
 ^[[[books_Sapiens#^297301085]]]
-While human foraging would never completely fade slowly [[human farming]] would take over as the dominant way of life.
+While human foraging would never completely fade slowly [[farming]] would take over as the dominant way of life.

 %% DO NOT EDIT BELOW %%